 - Share the post on other social media outlets.

 Just like running your own blogsite, you’ll be building your personal brand . . . demonstrating your subject matter expertise and thought leadership, and communicating your personality and good-fit qualities for the employers you’re targeting.

 But also, because they’re on LinkedIn, your Pulse articles will draw people to your LinkedIn profile and keep you top-of-mind with your LinkedIn network.
 Each time you publish a new Pulse post, your LinkedIn network is notified.

-Your most recent articles will show up at the top of your profile, which immediately:
+Your most recent articles will show up near the top of your profile, which immediately:

 - Supports the claims you’ve made in your profile about your expertise.

 - Shows you have something to say about your industry and vocation.